I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 A more commercial venture in the phantom-tracking trade is The Phenomena Project, which declares that “Supernatural forces and science go head to head to finally discover the truth.”
 The group makes videos of its investigations and asks, “Are you ready for something you can believe?”

 In 2016, a couple of paranormal researchers from the project spent a night in Ye Olde Man and Scythe pub in Bolton, Northern England.
 The pub has been operating since 1251 and is said to be a hot spot for spectral visitors.

 It’s understandable that patrons half in the bag see things that aren’t really there; a snoot full of strong ale will do that.
 But in 2014, a CCTV camera caught shadowy images of a figure behind the bar, and seconds later, the camera switched itself off.

 A prime candidate for the spirit is the Seventh Earl of Derby, James Stanley, who had the misfortune to be on the wrong side of the Civil War.
 He sat in the pub for his last few moments before he was taken outside to have his head lopped off.

 The folks from The Phenomena Project recorded their night-long vigil.
-There were noises and a female voice that sounded as though it was saying “Watch your back.”
-But, the ghost-hunter team came away without any conclusions.
+There were noises and a female voice that sounded as though it was saying, “Watch your back.”
+However, the ghost-hunter team came away without any conclusions.

 Was the video faked?
 Were the noises simply mice in the walls?
 Is the tortured soul of James Stanley still stalking the ancient pub?